adamki/chisel/README.md

+###Chisel Markdown Parser

-# Ruby program to take sample MarkDown input and convert to Valid HTML
+ Ruby program to take sample MarkDown input and convert to Valid HTML